 Water temperature values show a typical seasonal trend, warm in the summer and decreasing into the fall season.
 Water temperature fluctuations correspond moderately well with the ambient air temperature recorded by Environment Canada (Figure 2).
-It is important to note that weather data was collected from three different locations, Wabush, Churchill Falls and Happy Valley - Goose Bay, in order to obtain a full record covering the entire deployment season.
+It is important to note that weather data was collected from Churchill Falls.